 But there are also downsides, so before you rely exclusively on your GoPro for that once-in-a-lifetime trip, here’s a rundown of what I see as the main pros and cons.

-I should also make clear that I’m talking here about non-professional travel photography.
+I should make it clear that I’m talking here about non-professional travel photography.
 That is, when you aren’t creating the photos for clients, editors, or stock agencies.
 All of those have a different level of quality and technical requirements that GoPros mostly can’t meet—at least, not yet.
 There are other cameras that might be a better fit for that, such as the Sony RX0 II.

 They’re tiny.
 They’ll fit in your pocket.
 So there’s no problem with trying to find space in your luggage or exceeding carry-on limits.
 And no security guard is going to stop you from using a “professional” camera.

 They’re rugged.
-GoPros are built to go in places that cameras have no business going.
+GoPros are built to go in places that cameras generally have no business going.
 Heading on a beach holiday?
-Sand and water is no problem.
+Sand and water are no problem.
 Heading to Southeast Asia during monsoon season?
 GoPros will handle the downpours without breaking a sweat.
 (I’ve put together some tips for using GoPros in and around water in a separate post.)

 Point and shoot.
 The automatic settings aren’t perfect for every situation, but they work surprisingly well across a remarkably broad spectrum of shooting.
-And with the new night modes, that includes night time and low light as well.
+And with the new night modes, that includes nighttime and low light as well.
 Basically, it’s very hard to mess up a photo with a GoPro because of the wrong settings.
 It’s a fixed focus, exposure is calculated automatically, and there’s really not anything to attach or detach.

 To compare it with a perspective you might already be very familiar with, here’s an example compared with the perspective from a standard iPhone (not one with the fancy multi-lens camera).

 Battery Life.
 This is a biggie.
-You’re going to spend a lot of time managing the battery life of your GoPro.
+You’re going to have to think about managing the battery life of your GoPro.
 In ideal conditions, you might get a few hours of use if you’re lucky, or maybe a little more.
-But most of the time you’ll run out of juice well before a day is out even with conservative shooting.
+But most of the time, you’ll run out of juice well before a day is out, even with conservative shooting.

 There are strategies you can use to overcome that.
-You can swap the battery out (Silver and Black only, but not HERO4 Session), use an external battery, or, with a couple of older models, add a long-life battery (again, Silver and Black only), but making sure that your camera is ready to go when you need it will require some planning and dedication while you’re traveling and is likely to become a bit of a pain at some point.
+You can swap the battery out, use an external battery, or, with a couple of older models, add a long-life battery, but making sure that your camera is ready to go when you need it will require some planning and dedication while you’re traveling and is likely to become a bit of a pain at some point.
 So have a plan in place before you go.
 Go prepared.
 Ideally, take a spare battery with you (and have it charged).

 No Zoom.
 It’s a fixed lens, so there’s no zoom.
 There’s a narrower field of view mode, but that’s not an optical zoom-it’s just cropping the image.

 Responsiveness.
 One of my pet peeves with GoPros is that their controls aren’t as responsive as they could be.
-What I mean by that is two things.
+There are two things I mean by that.
 One is that the shutter is mechanically spongy.
 That’s by design, to stop accidental shots, but it means that the shutter pushes back when you try to press it and isn’t as precise as on many other cameras.
 The other is that the software simply isn’t as quick as it could be.
-The combination of those two things is like the old shutter lag problem on steroids—they are quite sluggish.
+The combination of those two things is like the old shutter lag problem on steroids–they are quite sluggish.
 It doesn’t matter much when shooting video, but if you’re trying to take photos of a fleeting moment or something moving, there’s a reasonable chance you might miss the shot.
 And that’s especially true if you turn the camera off to preserve battery life—they take a long time to turn on.

 And come to think of it, there’s a third area of this responsiveness issue.
 GoPros have a notorious habit of locking up from time to time.
 I’ve owned a bunch of GoPros of different models, and although newer models seem to be less prone to it, it still happens.

 Color Balance.
-The image quality for GoPros is excellent for brightly-lit outdoor shots.
+The image quality for GoPros is excellent for brightly lit outdoor shots.
 That’s the bread and butter shot for GoPros.
 But in other scenes, the color balance can be a little too cool or just goes a bit haywire.
 You can change it in something like Lightroom or Photos, but out of the camera, the color balance doesn’t suit every scene.
 If shooting photos, choosing the RAW mode (with .gpr files) gives you more flexibility with adjusting white balance when post-processing.